* MSCI World down 0.1 pct from 5-1/2-month high

 Emerging market stocks came under renewed pressure, falling 0.2 percent as the dollar rose.

-Turkey's lira slid 2.1 percent to about 6.4 to the dollar, a two-week low, as concern grew about the effects of the country's currency crisis, and Finance Minister Berat Albayrak was quoted as saying he did not see a risk to the economy.
+Turkey's lira extended losses, down 3.2 percent to 6.45 to the dollar, a two-week low, concern grew about the effects of the country's currency crisis, and Finance Minister Berat Albayrak was quoted as saying he did not see a risk to the economy.

 Overall, emerging markets have clawed back from this month's sharp sell-off.